mvonmaltitz/gpg-mail-form/README.md

 gpg-mail-form will collect all input annotated with data-encrypt-source, group them into one message and fill the data-encrypt-target with its encrypted representation.

+##INSTALLATION
+The repository represents an example project.
+It's a sinatra web app which demonstrates the described use cases on individual pages.

+To incorporate gpg-mail-form in your own site, you only need the files js/gpg_form_encryptor.coffee and assets/kbpgp/kbpgp.js as dependency.
+Have a look at js/setup.coffee to see how to configure and invoke the GPGFormEncryptor.

 ##TODOs

  * Provide sensible setup method to provide GPG public key.
 Currently the key is hardcoded in the script.